mattplant/SuiteTools/docs/guides/linting.md

 - Prettier or ESLint-equivalent rules: quotes, spacing, semicolons
 - `import/order` – Grouped imports
 - File naming conventions: kebab-case, domain-oriented folders

----

-## License

-This project is licensed under the GPL-3.0-or-later license.
-For detailed license terms and conditions, refer to the [LICENSE file](../LICENSE).
-By using this project, you agree to comply with the terms of the license.